dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 ### Conflict Miss

 Assume a cache is N-way set associative.
 If N is set too small, **conflict misses** will occur.
-Say N = 1, an application alternatively uses the data coming from memory location #5 and #13, both of which are hashed to the same cache set.
+Say N = 1, an application alternatively operates on memory location #5 and #13, both of which are hashed into the same cache set.
 Hence, the reference to location #5 will lead to the eviction of the entry of #13 and vice versa.

-Increasing N will potentially reduce conflict misses.
-However more ways also means more power, larger chip-area and longer searching time, so how to choose a best N is [some kind of art](https://www.google.com.hk/search?q=Six+Basic+Cache+Optimizations&oq=Six+Basic+Cache+Optimizations ).
+Although increasing N will potentially reduce conflict misses, more ways also means more power, larger chip-area and longer searching time, so how to choose a best N is [some kind of art](https://www.google.com.hk/search?q=Six+Basic+Cache+Optimizations&oq=Six+Basic+Cache+Optimizations).

 ### LRU

-One simple replacement policy is LRU(Least-Recently Used) which always elects the least-recently used entry to be replaced.
-This policy is intuitive because of the temporal locality of data[http://en.wikipedia.org/wiki/Locality_of_reference].
+One simple replacement policy is [LRU(Least-Recently Used)](http://en.wikipedia.org/wiki/LRU) which always elects the least-recently used entry to be replaced.
+This policy is intuitive because of the [temporal locality of data](http://en.wikipedia.org/wiki/Locality_of_reference).

-LRU algorithm is equivalent to implementing a dynamic priority queue for each bucket.
+LRU algorithm is equivalent to implementing a [priority queue](http://en.wikipedia.org/wiki/Priority_queue) for each bucket.

 ### Optimization 2: Substituting IDs with Tags

-It is redundant to save the entire id in the entry.
-Instead, we can store `id/k` only, since all the entires in one slot share the same bucket id.
+It is redundant to save the entire id in the entry, since all the entires in one slot share the same bucket id.
+Instead, we can store `id/k` only.
 So the hash table can be compressed to:

 	[Bucket]|v| entry 1 |v| entry 2 |v| entry 3 |v| entry 4
 	[0]|1|  (1, x) |0|    -    |0|    -    |0|   -